 The EASIEST step when it comes to managing the business side of your paperwork: request to receive your bank statements electronically.

 You can either call your bank, write an email, or visit your online banking home page to make this happen.

 Don't worry, if you need to access your bank statements for any reason later on, you can view them from your online banking home page and in most cases print a copy.

 This one step will save you time and will reduce the amount of paper trash you have to manage in your home.

 Step Two - Take Immediate Action With Your Mail

 The SECOND EASIEST step to managing your papers is: throw out junk mail immediately.

-"But!" you say, "some of the envelopes on credit card junk mail are shiny and exciting!"
-Yes and they are trash - you know it.
 Take a moment to enjoy their whimsy and set them in the receptacle bin, right away.
 You will be happy you did.